loyola-chicago-english/graduate-handbook/handbook.md

 ### Publication

-PhD students are encouraged to pursue the publication of one or more journal articles during their graduate careers, generally after the first couple of years in the program.
+Ph.D. students are encouraged to pursue the publication of one or more journal articles during their graduate careers, generally after the first couple of years in the program.
 In the current job market, publication is an important means of demonstrating to prospective employers a high level of motivation and professional competence.

-Three ways to prepare for this goal are 1) to read journals in your fields of interest regularly in order to become familiar with both current scholarship and the requirements of scholarly publication; 2) to review the *MLA Directory of Periodicals* in order to learn what different journals expect or demand; and 3) to approach seminar papers, especially those in your field(s) of interest, as potential publications, possibly even as publications targeted to a particular journal.
+Three ways to prepare for this goal are 1) to read journals in your fields of interest regularly in order to become familiar with both current scholarship and the requirements of scholarly publication; 2) to review the [MLA Directory of Periodicals](https://www.mla.org/Publications/MLA-International-Bibliography/About-the-MLA-International-Bibliography/MLA-Directory-of-Periodicals) in order to learn what different journals expect or demand; and 3) to approach seminar papers, especially those in your field(s) of interest, as potential publications, possibly even as publications targeted to a particular journal.
 In developing a paper for publication, students are of course well advised to work closely with their seminar instructors or faculty mentors.
-Current periodicals are located in Cudahy Library.
-The *MLA Directory* is available in the reference section.

 ### Conference Presentations and Travel Funding